 Required and recommended materials for individual courses are listed on Programs and Courses as well as in the Course Summary in Wattle.

 You may wish to purchase text books new or second hand (chat to ANUSA/PARSA or search Student VIP textbooks).
 Or you can borrow the required materials from one of the libraries on campus (borrowing criteria and eligibility applies).
 Check the required materials and books for your courses on Wattle.

 Academic Misconduct includes, among other acts, acting dishonestly or unfairly including deliberate plagiarism, copying or cheating in relation to an assessment for admission or the presentation or preparation of assignments for assessment.

-In relation to an examination, academic misconduct includes cheating, plagiarism, taking a prohibited document into an examination.
+In an examination, academic misconduct can include cheating, plagiarism, or taking a prohibited document into an exam.

 The tricky part – and the thing that unfortunately catches most students out – is being unfamiliar with what the University defines as Academic Misconduct and the penalties that students can face when they’re found to have breached the Academic Misconduct Rules.

 As an ANU student, it’s your responsibility to familiarise yourself with these rules so don’t get caught out for what may be a simple, honest mistake.
 The possible outcomes of an allegation being considered by an Academic Misconduct Inquiry may include failing the specific course related to the allegation, suspension from study for 12 months or even exclusion from the University.

 The University has put together some tips and resources for students to draw upon to help you complete your studies without accidently breaching the university’s Academic Integrity Principles and Academic Misconduct Rules.